SerhatPolat/large-scale-frontend-template/README.md

 * Modern approaches and technologies (Next.js, TypeScript, Yarn, Eslint, Storybook, Cypress, TailwindCSS, Redux Toolkit, Axios, React Icons, etc.)

-* Fully maintainable, scalable component structure with best practices for improve performance (with better hydration)
+* Fully maintainable, scalable component structure with best practices to improve performance (with better hydration)

 * Global state management structure to handle dataflows with more systematic and efficient way

 * Easily manageable and testable development system with Storybook & Cypress

-(I added some example usage scenarios of this structures)
+(I added some example usage scenarios of these structures)

 <hr>